zhaokevinma/system_monitor/README.md

 ![System Monitor](images/monitor.png)

-## Project for Udacity C++ Nanodegree
-The system monitor shows you what’s happening the computer: processes, id, CPU and memory usage.
-In this project, I wrote object-oriented C++ to build a Linux system monitor similar to the widely used htop application.

 ## ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.